AI For Flooring Contractors

 Scope and safety questions need guardrails

 Water-damaged flooring, mold concerns, asbestos-era materials, subfloor movement, commercial schedules, and exact pricing should not get improvised answers.
-The call plan should capture details and route the right next step.
+The call path should capture details and route the right next step.

 What public data says about this buying behavior